johnmccabe/cloudevents-slack-demo/README.md

 ## Building the function

-The following steps are optional, you can proceed to deploying the function if you wish to use the prebuilt image.
+The following steps are optional, you can proceed to [Deploying the function](#Deploying-the-function) if you wish to use the prebuilt image.
 You should also have a look at [OpenFaaS Cloud](https://github.com/openfaas/openfaas-cloud) as it can be used for a hosted GitOps build and deployment flow.

 1. `git clone https://github.com/johnmccabe/cloudevents-slack-demo.git`
 2. `cd cloudevents-slack-demo`